misicnenad/angular-fundamentals/README.md

 ## Short description

 The application loads Events from the server and lists them on the screen.
-The user can login, create new events, search existing ones and create sessions for events.
+The user can login, create new events, search existing events and create sessions for events.

 ## Prerequisites